 The mechanisms of action of the anti-mycobacterial drugs are summarized in Figure 56–1.
 The mycobacterial mechanisms of resistance to these drugs are summarized in Figure 56–2.
 Pharmacokinetic parameters are presented in terms of Figure 48–1 and Equation 48–1.

 Mechanisms of action of established and experimental drugs used for the chemotherapy of mycobacterial infections.
 Shown at the top are the sites of action of approved drugs for the chemotherapy of mycobacterial diseases.
-Rifamycin is used as ...
+Rifamycin is used as a generic ...